capnspacehook/gorepro/README.md

 ## Requirements

 Binaries to reproduce must have been built with Go 1.18 or later.
-Go 1.18 is also required to be present on the system you run gorepro on.
-Additionally, docker may be required depending on how the binary you want to reproduce was originally built.
+The latest stable release of Go is also required to be present on the system you will run gorepro on.
+Additionally, Docker may be required depending on how the binary you want to reproduce was originally built.

 ## Purpose